-PATRIC is the Bacterial Bioinformatics Resource Center, an information system designed to support the biomedical research community’s work on bacterial infectious diseases via integration of vital pathogen information with rich data and analysis tools.
+PATRIC is an information system designed to support the biomedical research community’s work on bacterial infectious diseases.
+This resource combines detailed information on bacterial genomes with a full suite of analysis tools.

-Synthetic Information Viewer (SIV) is a synthetic population visualization tool that allows users to explore demographic information at several levels of resolution - from national to individual.
-It supports our 2009 version of U.S. data and all international countries NDSSL has constructed, total population of 800+ million.
+Synthetic Information Viewer (SIV) is a synthetic population visualization tool that allows users to explore demographic information at various levels of resolution - from a global library of over 800 million people down to a refined set of individuals.

-Virus Tracker simulates the spread of a virus and demonstrates the critical role of vaccinations in combating a disease outbreak.
-Designed to show how disease spreads, players can "infect" others with the “Zombie Virus" and can then return to a ‘Human’ state by getting vaccinated from other players.
+Virus Tracker is an educational program that simulates the spread of a virus, demonstrating the critical role of vaccinations in combating disease outbreaks.
+Designed to show how disease spreads, players can "infect" others with the “Zombie Virus" or score big points by vaccinating other players.